lionheart/requests-cloudkit/README.rst

 Requests-CloudKit |ci| |downloads| |version|
 ============================================

-This project provides Apple CloudKit server-to-server support for the requests Python library.
+This project provides an authentication handler for Apple's CloudKit server-to-server API for the requests Python library.

 Installation
 ------------